Michael Burlingame

 Michael A. Burlingame is an American historian noted for his works on Abraham Lincoln.
 He is the Naomi B. Lynn Distinguished Chair in Lincoln Studies at the University of Illinois Springfield.
+Burlingame has written or edited twenty books about Lincoln.

 Early life and education

-Burlingame was born in Washington, D.C. and graduated from Phillips Academy in Andover, Massachusetts in 1960.
+Burlingame was born in Washington, D.C., and graduated from Phillips Academy in Andover, Massachusetts, in 1960.
 He studied at Princeton University (BA 1964) where he was a Woodrow Wilson Fellow and a Fulbright Scholar.
 He received a Ph.D. in history from Johns Hopkins University in 1971.